vramework/vramework-website/docs/40-workspace/01-workspaces.md

 package.json
 ```

-This is pretty much the same setup we had in our previous project, except we have split them into individual workspaces.

-The reason this is more powerful is because we can now deploy multiple different backends easily, and most importantly we can share types throughout the entire code base.

-Within this section, we'll go through each package and explain how they work.
+This structure resembles previous project setups but is now organized into individual workspaces.
+The benefit of this approach is the ability to deploy multiple backends seamlessly while sharing types across the entire codebase.
+This allows each backend to focus on specific routes, whether used for microservices or for integrating functions into other services, such as Next.js.

+This section provides an overview of each package and its functionality.